Many people are finding themselves working from home and dogs everywhere are reveling in having their humans around all the time.

 We all need a little help sometimes, and if you have children at home they can help with taking care of the dog.
 This can be as simple as being in charge of pouring your dog's regular meals into the puzzle toy and giving it to them to enjoy.
-Make sure their duties are age appropriate, and always supervise children when around dogs.
+Make sure their duties are age-appropriate, and always supervise children when around dogs.

 Some fun options include having them practice some basic training games with your dog, or they can toss toys around for your dog to chase.
 Hide-and-seek is a great game for kids and dogs to play together.
-Puppy Ping Pong can played inside or outside, and is one of my favorite training games.
+Puppy Ping Pong can be played inside or outside and is one of my favorite training games.

 Watch this video to learn how to play Puppy Ping Pong: